xster/flutter-wiki/Values.md

 ## Openness

 Flutter is an open source project, in the full senses of the word: we are open to ideas, we are open to contributions, our code and our roadmap are open, our priorities are open.
 Transparency leads to a higher quality product.
 While our team is currently primarily formed of employees from Google, we aspire to grow and welcome anyone to join the team.
+Flutter's stewardship is managed by a team at Google.

 ***